JorgenEvens/heroku-modular-buildpack/README.md

 Note: Currently no versioning of packages is available.
 If you would like to add multiple versions you will have to include the version in the package name. `nginx-1.4.2` for example.

+### Repository sample + tools

+There is a [github repository][4] with nginx and php packages in it and a script that helps you build an index of a local directory.

 ## Custom installers

 You can build your own buildpack by forking this repository and adding your own installers, but if you would